I’d always felt it was best to never be desperate.

 - During that time, Virgin Records hadn’t had a hit record in years, and was broke.
 His business partner said they had no option but to cut costs and drop artists.
 Richard says, “I have always believed that the only way to cope with a cash crisis is not to contract but to try to expand out of it.”
 So he decided to go deeper into debt, borrowed $1 million, signed Phil Collins, Human League, and bought two night clubs.
 All were successful and made Virgin profitable again.

 - Only two years later, he started an airline, against everyone’s warnings, which was so deeply in debt for so many years that it almost destroyed his other companies.
 He ended up having to sell Virgin Records to keep the airline from going under.
 But again: this sense of danger, desperation, and deep debt fueled his next ten years of ambitious expansion.

 So here I am reading this, impressed but confused.

 I’m frugal.
 I avoid debt.
 I save most of my income, and never spend more than I earn.
 Because of this, I’m comfortable.
 Is this the wrong approach?

 Could it actually help to be desperate?
 Could that drive us to new heights, out of necessity?

-On the other hand... haven’t we all seen smart people do dumb things when desperate?
-(Signing bad deals, stealing, etc.)
+On the other hand, haven’t we all seen smart people do dumb things when desperate, like signing bad deals or stealing?

 So what’s the difference?

 I don’t know the answer.
 Do you have any ideas?
-Please read the comments below then leave a reply.
-I’ll gather some ideas from the comments and post the collective answer to this tomorrow.
+I’ll gather some ideas from the comments and share the collective answer to this tomorrow.